Floorp-Projects/Floorp/taskcluster/docs/kinds/test.rst

 * **description** (required) - A description explaining what the variant is for
 * **suffix** (required) - A suffix to apply to the task label and treeherder symbol
+* **contact** - Person to contact with questions around cost / capacity planning or relative priority.
 * **when** - A `json-e`_ expression that must evaluate to ``true`` for the variant to be applied.
 The ``task`` definition is passed in as context
 * **replace** - A dictionary that will overwrite keys in the task definition